In Time (The Mavericks album): Critical

 The least positive reviews came from AllMusic, Paste and PopMatters.
-Steve Leggett of AllMusic rated the album four-stars, and wrote, "To say this album is a return to form wouldn't be quite correct.
+Steve Leggett of AllMusic wrote, "To say this album is a return to form wouldn't be quite correct.
 It's an extension of it."
 He added that the album is "a further step away from anything resembling a mainstream country release, incorporating not only the Tex-Mex and Cuban influences the band was known for, but also the rhythms of polkas, tangos, and all manner of approaches, making them closer to a band like Los Lobos than to Tim McGraw or Jason Aldean, or whoever passes for the face of country music these days.
 Malo co-produced this set (with Niko Bolas), and he wrote or co-wrote all of the songs here, and his versatile and incredible vocals are, as they should be, the center of everything" Holly Gleason of Paste wrote that the band is "still defying classification and utterly festive".
 Steve Horowitz of PopMatters rated the album eight-out-of-ten-stars, and commented, "The music is far from ironic.
 The Mavericks sing and play as if time mattered—every second is precious.
 There are no wasted words or melodies, noodling frills or mindless riffs.
 Everything is present for a reason; to create an effect or sustain a mood."
 He continued, "The musicianship matters and is impeccably performed," and "Everything will happen in time, that’s the message here."